uybinh/The_odin_project_Q-A/html_and_css/forms-for-collecting-data.md

 * When should you use checkboxes instead of radio buttons?
   > when you want to select/choose multiple options at the same time

-* When should you use a combobox/dropdown instead of a text field?
+* When should you use a combo-box/drop-down instead of a text field?
-  > when you want user select from predefine options instead of entering with textfield
+  > when you want user select from predefine options instead of entering with
+  > text-field

 * How do you make a very large text field?
   > use `textarea` when you want to input a large amount of data